Warm-up

 Individual activity or homework

-Watch, read, or listen to a current news story about voting and elections, either in Pennsylvania or another U.S. state.
 Write down new vocabulary and questions to ask.
-Summarize the news item through the lens of the New York Times article above.
-Analyze a law, policy, event, or action in the news and explain whether if it expanding the right to vote or contracting it.
+Summarize the news item through the lens of democracy.
+Analyze a law, policy, event, or action in the news and explain whether it is democratic or antidemocratic.